martignoni/moodlebox.net-old/content/help/what-is-the-moodlebox-for.en.md

 ---
-title: What is the MoodleBox for?
+title: What is the MoodleBox for
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-21T09:33:52+00:00